ciccarone/v4/readme.txt

 = Does this theme support any plugins? =

-FMG includes support for WooCommerce and for Infinite Scroll in Jetpack.
+V4 includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==